|

 - Insured

-required checking before each office visits if the healthcare provider
+is required to check with Provider before each office visit to verify if the healthcare provider

 accepts their insurance.
-In case that the service was not covered, or
+In case the service will not be covered, or

-the service provider was OUT-OF-NETWORK, it may be resulted with high
+the service provider was OUT-OF-NETWORK, it may result in higher

 medical bills.